01 of 11

 Once you have those thoughts, take a look at some of the photos you took during the year, to jog your mind a little more.
 Did the iris flop over as soon as they bloomed?
 Did the coreopsis and poppies make a particularly nice combination?

 Look over that list of disappointments and make notes of what not to plant next year or what can be removed and given away.
 As for that list of plants you love, you now have a shopping list for next season.Continue to 2 of 11 below.

 What to Look for in a Plant

 Now that you've reviewed what worked and what didn’t, take a moment to consider what plants will be happy in your garden's natural conditions.
-A healthy plant is better able to withstand diseases and pests, and plant will be healthiest in growing condition that suit them.
+A healthy plant is better able to withstand diseases and pests, and the plant will be healthiest in growing conditions that suit them.

 Before you can look at the suitability of a plant, you need to assess your site.

 - Is it full sun or partial shade?
 A site that started out as full sun could now be shaded by a growing tree.
 Or a shady garden could now be in baking sun because a tree was removed.